 Many Irish immigrated to the “new lands” of the American continent to find the opportunity and freedom that they couldn’t find in their native land.
 They took up arms to defend their adopted countries and to fight for what they believed to be battles for freedom and justice.

-The influence Irish had in Latin America over the past 200 + years is historic.
-The Irish fought alongside their brothers and sisters in their new homelands.
-They shed their blood in many wars to help free millions from the tyranny of colonialism.
-See Irish in Latin America.
+The influence the Irish had in Latin America over the past 200 plus years is historic.
+The Irish fought alongside their brothers and sisters in their new homelands and shed their blood in many wars to help free millions from the tyranny of colonialism.

 The Irish played an integral part in the Revolutionary war, when a fledgling country had to win its freedom by force from British rule.
-Names like John Barry, the founder of our navy, Jeremiah O’Brien, Timothy Murphy, Molly Pitcher, John Sullivan and thousands of other Irish, who fought and died to form the new country of the United States.
+Names include John Barry (the founder of our navy), Jeremiah O’Brien, Timothy Murphy, Molly Pitcher, John Sullivan and thousands of other Irish who fought and died to form the new country of the United States.

-The Irish stepped forward again, when the English returned and tried to re-conquer our young country in the war of 1812 and threw them back at the Battle of New Orleans.
+The Irish stepped forward again when the English returned and tried to re-conquer our young country in the war of 1812, throwing them back at the Battle of New Orleans.

-Tragically when our country was torn apart by its civil war, Irish Americans fought on both sides to play key roles in the major battles that finally saw a divided country, unite again.
-One of the most famous units in all of American military history was a brigade known during the American Civil War as simply “The Irish Brigade.”
-See Irish Brigade; Heroes of the Civil War
+Tragically, when the US was torn apart by the Civil War, Irish Americans fought on both sides and played key roles in the major battles that finally saw a divided country unite again.
+One of the most famous units in all of American military history was a brigade known as simply “The Irish Brigade.”

-When the United States stepped into the 1st World War, the Irish Americans distinguished themselves in many memorable battles and astonished the Germans with their fierceness and valor.
-Especially noteworthy when they fought and brawled hand to hand with German crack troops as members of the famed “Lost Batallion.”
+When the United States stepped into the First World War, the Irish Americans distinguished themselves in many memorable battles and astonished the Germans with their fierceness and valor.
+Especially noteworthy was the incident when they fought and brawled hand to hand with German crack troops as members of the famed “Lost Battalion.”

 World War II saw another generation of Irish Americans push their way forward to defend their country against one of the greatest axis of evils the world had seen.
 Irish Americans were over represented in the awarding of Medals of Honor in the field of battle, with Audie Murphy becoming one of the most decorated soldiers in American history.

-In war as well as peace, our country has benefited from the valor of its warriors of Irish descent.
+In war as well as peace, the US has benefited from the valor of its warriors of Irish descent.
 It is good to remember our “fighting” Irish American warriors on this Memorial Day weekend.